davieu/learning-css-grids/README.md

 //mobile-first-grid-site  ----- A simple site that uses mobile first practices and css grid.
 Mobile layout completed first.

-// hoow many you want in the column/how wide column is
+// how many you want in the column/how wide column is
 grid-template-columns:
 // how tall the row is
 grid-template-rows: